bjpop/rubra/README.txt

   --end TASKNAME        end points (tasks) for the pipeline --rebuild {fromstart,fromend}
-                        rebuild outputs by working back from end tasks or forwards from start tasks (default is fromend)
+                        rebuild outputs by working back from end tasks or forwards from start tasks (default is fromstart)

 Example:
 --------